Skip to content

 According to Egyptologists, ancient Egyptian civilisation lasted nearly three millennia of native reign.
-It started in 3150 BC when Narmer, the very first pharaoh, reunited the northern and southern kingdoms of Egypt under one crown.
-In 340 BC, the native rule of Egypt came to an end when King Nectanebo II, the last pharaoh, was defeated by the Persians, who took control of the country after that.
+It started in 3150 BC when Narmer, the first pharaoh, reunited Egypt’s northern and southern kingdoms under one crown.
+In 340 BC, the native rule of Egypt ended when King Nectanebo II, the last pharaoh, was defeated by the Persians, who took control of the country after that.

-To better study this tremendous civilisation, scholars divided it into eight different periods of time, each characterised by how stable, prosperous and developed Egypt was during it.
-Then every period was further divided into a number of dynasties that ruled the country throughout that period.
+To better study this tremendous civilisation, scholars divided it into eight different periods of time, each characterised by how stable, prosperous, and developed Egypt was during that period.
+Then, every period was further divided into a number of dynasties that ruled the country throughout that period.

-Out of these eight periods, three are considered the golden ages of ancient Egypt, the Old Kingdom, the Middle Kingdom, and the New Kingdom.
-This was when Egypt enjoyed the best of all worlds, featuring very powerful kings, political stability, border expansion, and a revolution in art, literature, architecture, and religion.
+Three of these eight periods are considered the golden ages of ancient Egypt: the Old Kingdom, the Middle Kingdom, and the New Kingdom.
+This was when Egypt enjoyed the best of all worlds, featuring mighty kings, political stability, border expansion, and a revolution in art, literature, architecture, and religion.

 For instance, most of Egypt’s most famous monuments were built during these golden ages.
-The Great Pyramids of Giza as well as the Sphinx, were constructed in the fourth Dynasty, which ruled during the Old Kingdom, lasting between 2687 and 2181 BC.
+The Great Pyramids of Giza and the Sphinx were constructed in the fourth Dynasty, which ruled during the Old Kingdom, which lasted between 2687 and 2181 BC.

 Likewise, the construction of the mighty Karnak Temple Complex started in the 12th Dynasty of the Middle Kingdom.
 The architectural masterpiece of the Mortuary Temple of Hatshepsut was built in the 18th Dynasty, while the famous Abu Simbel Temple in Aswan, characterised by its colossal statues, was constructed in the 19th Dynasty; both dynasties ruled during the New Kingdom.